 As many other chronographs that were presented by Muehle-Glashuette during the recent years, this watch is, too, powered by their Caliber MU 9408 self-winding movement.

-Although based on the wide-spread ETA Valjoux 7750 chronograph ebauche, this movement is heavily modified in-house with their patented woodpecker neck regulator, as well as with the signature Glashuette three-quarter plate.
+Based on the famous ETA Valjoux 7750 chronograph caliber, this movement is heavily modified in-house with their patented woodpecker neck regulator, as well as with the signature Glashuette three-quarter plate.
 Of course, the caliber also features their trademark decoration pattern.

 Muehle-Glashuette Terranaut I Trail Automatic watch specification